nicolaischneider/SimpleConstraints/README.md

 ### Case 6: 1 Edge, 1 centered Axis and a given Size

-`...CenterWithSize()` is used when one edges of a view, the center axis of x/y and the size are given.
+`...CenterWithSize()` is used when one edge of a view, the center axis of x or y and the size are given.
 In the following case the view is pinned to the top, and centered on the x axis of the parent view with a size of 30x30.
 ```swift
 view.topCenterWithSize(subView, top: nil, centerX: .centerX(view, 0), height: 30, width: 30)
 ```